Managing for Social Impact and the Public Good

 BSLW6001 Leading for Social Impact (spring of senior year)

-In addition, students must take two approved MCAS elective courses (for a total of at least 6 credits).
+In addition, students must take two approved elective courses outside the Carroll School (for a total of at least 6 credits).
 See the list of approved electives.

 DECLARING THE CO-CONCENTRATION